ChaoqunGao/Store-sales-forecasting-inventory-optimization/README.md

 ## Why this project is scoped the way it is

-Most public forecasting portfolios optimize for breadth: many models, many store/product combinations, a leaderboard-style comparison.
-This project takes the opposite approach.
-It focuses on **one SKU-location pair** (Store 1 / GROCERY I) and asks a harder question of it: not just "which model wins," but *why*, under what conditions, and with what statistical justification.
+A lot of public forecasting portfolios try to impress by going wide — throwing in a bunch of models, running them across dozens or hundreds of store/product combinations, and putting together a leaderboard that shows which one "wins."
+This project deliberately goes the other way.

+Instead of spreading across many series, it stays focused on just one SKU-location pair (Store 1 / GROCERY I) and digs into it properly.
+The question being asked isn't just "which model performs best on this data" — it's why that model wins, under what specific conditions it wins, and what statistical evidence actually backs that up.
+That's a harder, slower question to answer than a leaderboard comparison, but it's a more honest one.

-The goal is to show reasoning depth on a forecasting problem — grounding model choice in statistical evidence and being explicit about what each result does and doesn't support — rather than to demonstrate familiarity with as many algorithms as possible.
-No gradient-boosted tree models (LightGBM, XGBoost) were added for this reason — they would broaden the toolkit without adding statistical depth relevant to the story this project tells.
+The whole point of this narrower scope is to actually show reasoning — to ground every model choice in statistical evidence, and to be upfront about what each result does and doesn't prove, rather than just piling on more algorithms to look thorough.
+That's also why gradient-boosted tree models like LightGBM or XGBoost were deliberately left out here: adding them would have made the toolkit look broader, but it wouldn't have added any real statistical depth to the story this project is trying to tell.

 ## Pipeline overview